Current timestamp: 13/05/2025 08:02:11

 Featured

-Between May 1 & September 5, reported incidents of non-COVID related ASB reduced from 597 to 315, despite the higher number of visitors.
+Between May 1 and September 5, reported incidents of non-COVID related ASB reduced from 597 to 315, despite the higher number of visitors.

 This is the result of Operation Elstree, a multi-agency operation aimed at keeping coastal areas safe and family-friendly.